-If we want to maintain as much control as possible over our choices, and reduce the burden on our family and loved ones, we need to start talking early about our end-of-life care.
+If we want to maintain as much control as possible over our choices, we need to start talking early about our end-of-life care.

 Many of us are reluctant to have a conversation about what we want at the end of our lives, let alone document it.
 However, it’s only through these conversations and actions that we can communicate the care we want and the things we value.